taskiq-python/taskiq/docs/framework_integrations/taskiq-with-aiohttp.md

 :::

 In this example, we depend on the current application.
 We can use its state in a current task or any other dependency.
-We can take db_pool from your application's state, which is the same pool, as the one you've created on AiohTTP's startup.
+We can take db_pool from your application's state, which is the same pool, as the one you've created on AioHTTP's startup.
 But this application is only a mock of your application.
 It has correct types and all your variables that you filled on startup, but it doesn't handle any request.
 This integration adds two main dependencies:
 * web.Application - current application.